rguibert/biofilmFoam/doc/source/install.rst

 Each tutorial directory includes ``./run`` and ``./clean`` scripts, which facilitate the testing of the installation and validation of the solvers.

+For visualization, you need to have `ParaView <https://www.paraview.org/>`_ installed.

 Compatibility
 -------------